mkobuolys/flutter-design-patterns/assets/markdown/facade.md

 ### SmartHomeFacade

-A facade class which uses APIs of the smart TV, audio devices, Netflix platform and smart home equipment.
+A facade class that uses APIs of the smart TV, audio devices, Netflix platform and smart home equipment.
 Also, _GamingFacade_ is used.
 Several methods are provided to simplify smart home actions:

 - _startMovie()_ - uses several different APIs to turn off the lights, turn on the smart TV and speakers, connect to the Netflix platform and start playing the selected movie;
 - _stopMovie()_ - uses several different APIs to disconnect from the Netflix, turn off the smart TV and speakers, also turns the lights back on;